dingyuchen/egomap/README.md

 As with `evmap` and other implementations, this library assumes a singular writer.
 A synchronized handle for multiple writers is provided.

 This map is backed by 2 hashmaps which implies there are 2 copies of data, possibly leading high memory usage.
-Please pass pointers into the map if you want to avoid duplicate data.
+Users should pass pointers into the map to avoid duplicate data.

+### Benchmarks

+There are some parts of the benchmark that are less than ideal.
+Mainly:

+- Unable to reliably terminate on concurrent, single threaded cases.
+I believe the reader goroutine yields before completing the read, and writer is able to complete much more (busy) work, leading the scheduler to bias the writer routine?
+- Benchmark does not test the typical `sync.Map` workload.
+Keys are overwritten, whereas `sync.Map` is optimized for appends.

 ## Chores

 - [ ] Add tests
-- [ ] Avoid malloc for oplog and queue
 - [ ] Come up with better way to register and deregister readers
+- [x] Avoid malloc for oplog and queue
 - [x] Add benchmarks with `sync.Map`
 - [x] Profile and optimize